dominicazuka/Azchem-online-store-app/README.md

-Azchem-online-store-app is a web application that allows users to shop for products from Azchem, a fictional company that sells chemicals.
-The application is built using React and Node.js, and it uses a RESTful API to communicate with the back-end.
+Azchem-online-store-app is a mobile application that allows users to shop for products from Azchem, a fictional company that sells chemicals.
+The application is built using React Native and Node.js, and it uses a RESTful API to communicate with the back-end.

 The application has a simple user interface that allows users to browse products, add products to their cart, and checkout.
 The application also has a search feature that allows users to find products by name or category.